Fireman's rule: Criticism

+Exceptions

 In certain states, such as Pennsylvania, the courts have not always applied the fireman's rule.
 In 1995, the Pennsylvania Superior Court ruled that in regards to landowners, firefighters are viewed as "licensees," and are therefore owed the same duty of care that any citizen who is permitted to be on the property would receive.
 In earlier decisions, such as 1988's Mull v.
 Kerstetter, in which a volunteer firefighter was injured after falling into an unmarked and unprotected window well, the court ruled that a police officer entering land in his or her official capacity and in response to a call for assistance is generally considered a licensee.
 Therefore, the landowner is responsible for warning the licensee of any dangerous hidden conditions on the premises.